 James Franco Net Worth

-James Franco Net Worth: James Franco is an American actor, director, screenwriter, film producer, artist, and poet who has a net worth of $30 million.
-One of his most critically acclaimed projects is the film "127 Hours" (2010), for which he was nominated for an Academy Award for Best Actor.
+James Franco is an American actor, director, screenwriter, film producer, artist, and poet who has a net worth of $30 million.
+One of his most critically acclaimed projects is the film 127 Hours (2010), for which he was nominated for an Academy Award for Best Actor.

-Early Life and Career Beginnings: James Edward Franco was born on April 19, 1978, in Palo Alto, California.
+James Edward Franco was born on April 19, 1978, in Palo Alto, California.
 His two brothers, Tom and Dave Franco, are both also actors.
 Franco attended Palo Alto High School, graduating in 1996.
 He then enrolled at the University of California, Los Angeles (UCLA) as an English major, but dropped out against his parents' wishes after his first year of classes to pursue his dream of being an actor.
-After dropping out from college, he took acting lessons at the Playhouse West with Robert Carnegie, and supported himself by working at McDonald's.
+After dropping out of college, he took acting lessons at the Playhouse West with Robert Carnegie and supported himself by working at McDonald's.